173TECH/sayn/docs/tasks/copy.md

 In this example, we use `updated_at` which is a field updated every time a record changes (or is created) on a hypothetical backend database to select new records, and then we replace all records in the target based on the `id`s found in this new dataset.

+While the task is runnig, SAYN will get records from the source database and load into a temporary table, and will merge into the destination table once all records have been loaded.
+The frequency of loading into this table is determined by the value of `max_batch_rows` as defined in the credentials for the destination database.
+However this behaviour can be changed with 2 properties:

+* `max_batch_rows`: this allows you to overwrite the value specified in the credential for this task only.
+* `max_merge_rows`: this value changes the behaviour so that instead of merging into the destination. table once all rows have been loaded, instead SAYN will merge after this number of records have been loaded and then it will repeat the whole process.
+The advantage of using this parameter is that for copies that take a long time, if an error like loosing the connection with the source wouldn't result in the process having to be started from the beginning.

 ## Data types and DDL